bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 Download the required source code archives for each component to the **src** subdirectory of the base working directory and extract them.
-This can be done automatically for the versions listed above by issuing the **download-minidlna-src.sh** command.
+This can be done automatically for the versions listed above by running the **download-minidlna-src.sh** script.

 ## Installation
 ### Optional - Reducing the software size
 #### Optional - Remove or strip static libraries (Strongly reccomended)
 The static libraries generated while building minidlna take up a particularly large amount of disk space.
-For this reason it is **very** strongly reccommended that the static libraries be deleted or at the very least stripped as per the instructions in the **README.md** file.
+For this reason it is **very** strongly reccommended that the static libraries be deleted, or at the very least "stripped" as per the instructions in the **README.md** file.

 ### Install the new software
 In addition to transferring and installing the cross compiled software,